 Along with the scheduled Fox Valley 19th Amendment Centennial Celebration events, the Coalition has developed additional outreach opportunities for community groups and organizations, area schools and local businesses.

-Volunteers from the key partner organizations are available to speak to your group about some of the more important, and sometimes unknown, history of the women’s suffrage movement.
-They will also provide voting information, if appropriate.
+We would welcome the opportunity for volunteers from our key partner organizations to speak to your group about some of the more important, and sometimes unknown, history of the women’s suffrage movement.
+Our speakers will also provide voting information, if appropriate.

-The Speaker’s Bureau is available to local groups of any size or age.
+The 19th Amendment Centennial Celebration Speaker’s Bureau is available to local groups of any size or age.
 The length of the presentation is flexible and can be adjusted to meet your group’s needs.
+We will work with your organization to present at a meeting on Zoom or the platform you prefer.

 If your organization is interested in securing a speaker for an upcoming meeting, please fill out the form below.
 Contact Gayle Hardt via email at [email protected] with any questions.